thanos-io/thanos/docs/components/compact.md

 ### Network

-Overall, Compactor is the component that possibly uses the most network bandwidth, so place it near the bucket's zone/location.
+Overall, Compactor is the component that can potentially use the highest amount of network bandwidth, so place it near the bucket's zone/location.

 It has to download each block needed for compaction / downsampling and it does that on every compaction / downsampling.
 It then uploads computed blocks.
 It also refreshes the state of bucket often.